stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 Created-By: 11.0.13 (Eclipse Adoptium)
 ```

-It does not have the `Main-Class` attribute so this `hello-world.jar` is __not executable__, which means we cannot execute it using `java -jar hello-workd.jar`.
+It does not have the `Main-Class` attribute so this `hello-world.jar` is __not executable__, which means we cannot execute it using `java -jar hello-world.jar`.
 However, we can execute it in the traditional way -- supplying `-classpath`.

 ```shell
 $ java -classpath lib/commons-lang3-3.12.0.jar:hello-world.jar HelloWorld